-As a result, there has been no explicit allowance in the 31 March 2019 accounting reports for the potential impact of the McCloud judgment or GMP equalisation.
+As a result, there is an allowance of £19.1 million in the 31 March 2019 accounting reports for the obligation in relation to the McCloud judgement and GMP equalisation.

 The negative reserve does not impact on the council's available resources.
 The figures presented in the actuary's valuation are prepared only for the purposes of IAS19 and have no validity in other circumstances.
 In particular, they are not relevant for calculations undertaken for funding purposes, and have no impact on the employers' pension contribution rate.